dfinity/metrics-encoder/README.md

 # metrics-encoder
-Metrics encoder for Prometheus metrics
+A library for encoding metrics in Prometheus text exposition format.